azat/chdig/README.md

 - [chdig-git](https://aur.archlinux.org/packages/chdig-git) - build from sources
 - [chdig-bin](https://aur.archlinux.org/packages/chdig-bin) - binary of the latest stable version

-*Note: `chdig-latest-bin` is recommended because it is latest available version and you don't toolchain to compile*
+*Note: `chdig-latest-bin` is recommended because it is latest available version and you don't need toolchain to compile*

 </details>